PaddleHQ/paddle-python-sdk/README.md

 ```

 ### Update an entity
-You can update a supported entity with the `update` function in the resource.
+You can update a supported entity with the `update()` method in the resource.
 It accepts the `id` of the entity to update and the corresponding `UpdateOperation` e.g. `UpdateProduct`.
 The updated entity is returned.
 ``` python
 from paddle_billing.Client                                      import Client from paddle_billing.Resources.Products.Operations.UpdateProduct import UpdateProduct